EvilCriz/tModLoader_UIeXtension/en/LibTutorial/Section-0/update_1_0_0_0.md

 Upon release to the library added:

-1. Classes.
-UI-elements (not builders):
+1. Classes UI-elements (not builders):
 - `UIExElement`.<br><br>
 <!-- -->